ios-mcn/ios-mcn-releases/Agartala/v0.1.0/CORE/documentation/Developer Guide.md

 Step 4: Create a new branch named _iosmcnmaster_ and set is as default branch.

 Step 5: Push the extracted code to the newly created repository.
-Follow the GitHub documentation for detailed steps.
+Follow the [GitHub documentation](https://docs.github.com/en/migrations/importing-source-code/using-the-command-line-to-import-source-code/adding-locally-hosted-code-to-github) for detailed steps.
 Make sure the code is pushed to the _iosmcnmaster_ branch.

-Step 6: A GitHub workflow is already set up for building and testing.
+Step 6: A GitHub workflow is already set up for building the release image.
 Modify the workflow to build and push the image to the container registry.

 Step 7: Open the workflow file **\.github\workflows\iosmcn-release-push.yml** and make the following modifications from Step 8 - Step 10.

-Step 8: Remove below mentioned line in each workflow job to remove ownership check:

-> if: github.repository_owner == 'ios-mcn-core'

-Step 9: Update the container registry values in the variables - *REGISTRY*, *DOCKER_REGISTRY* (docker.io, ghcr.io).
+Step 8: Update the container registry values in the variables - *REGISTRY*, *DOCKER_REGISTRY* (docker.io, ghcr.io).

-Step 10: Update the container registry repository username value in the variable - *DOCKER_REPOSITORY*.
+Step 9: Update the container registry repository username value in the variable - *DOCKER_REPOSITORY*.

-Step 11: Create Secrets for container registry repository username and password with key named - GHCRUSER & GHCRPASS.
+Step 10: Create Secrets for container registry repository username and password with key named - GHCRUSER & GHCRPASS.
 Refer the [GitHub documentation](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions).

-Step 12: Go to **Actions tab** in the GitHub repository.
-Select the IOSMCN Master workflow.
+Step 11: Go to **Actions tab** in the GitHub repository.
+Select the IOSMCN Release Workflow.

-Step 13: Click on **Run workflow** to manually trigger the workflow.
-The workflow will be triggered automatically when the new changes are pushed to the iosmcnmaster branch.
+Step 12: Click on **Run workflow** to manually trigger the workflow.

-Step 14: Once the workflow completes successfully, the built image will be pushed to the configured container registry.
+Step 13: Once the workflow completes successfully, the built image will be pushed to the configured container registry.

 ## Deployment